Former Canadian Prime Minister Brian Mulroney, who forged closer ties with US, has died at 84

 Mulroney was born March 20, 1939, in Baie-Comeau, an isolated smelting town on Quebec’s North Shore.

-Hired as a labor lawyer by Montreal’s largest law firm, Ogilvy Renault, he later became the president of the Iron Ore Company of Canada, a subsidiary of Cleveland-based Hanna Mining.
+Hired as a labor lawyer by Montreal’s largest law firm, he later became the president of the Iron Ore Company of Canada, a subsidiary of Cleveland-based Hanna Mining.

 Mulroney leaves behind wife Mila Mulroney and four children: Caroline, Ben, Mark and Nicolas.